ew-shopp/weather_import/docker_daily_import/04_extract_weather/Readme.md

 * WE_GRIB_FILE: grib file with the forecast
 * WE_FORECAST_DAYS: number of forecast days
 * WE_KEY_SEQUENCE: specify which weather forecast fields of the grib will be shown on the csv and their order.
 The fields must be separated by commas (no spaces)
 * WE_NEW_KEY_SEQUENCE: this is used to possibly rename the forecast fields when writting the csv.
-If present, it must constain the same number of elements as the WE_KEY_SEQUENCE.
+It must constain the same number of elements as the WE_KEY_SEQUENCE.
 And be empty for the fields not to be renamed.
-If WE_NEW_KEY_SEQUENCE is not present, the fields will not be renamed
+The position field will be expanded and renamed to "Latitude" and "Longitude" regardless of the WE_NEW_KEY_SEQUENCE.
 * WE_JSON_OUTPUT: if set to true, the output forecast will be written to a json file instead of a cvs.
 The default is false.

 ### Example of parameter settings: